DevCrown716/DevCrown716/README.md

 ## 🤵 About_Me

-- 🌱 I am an individual full-time Blockchain and Full-stack developer.
+- 🌱 I am an individual full-time Blockchain and Full-Stack developer.
 - 🤔 I am also familiar with C/C++/C# and Python/Django.
 - 📝 I always write clean and reusable code.
 - 💬 Talk to me about your Projects or modern Technology.